 Students must apply for graduation online at www.csi.edu/graduation.
 The application for graduation also includes a short exit survey.
-Students must apply for graduation whether or not they are planning to participate in the commencement ceremony.
+Students must apply for graduation whether or not they are planning to participate in the commencement ceremony in May.
 Although applications for graduation are accepted throughout the year, in order to be included in the commencement program, students must apply for graduation prior to the deadline published each year.
-The degree will only be conferred and the diploma will only be issued if all graduation requirements have been met and all financial obligations to the College have been fulfilled.
+The degree will only be conferred and the diploma will only be issued if all graduation requirements have been met.
+Transfer students must complete their final 15 credits or they must complete a total of 50 credits at CSI.

 Whether transferring to a four-year school or entering the workforce upon graduation, it is very important to apply for graduation.
 An associate degree or technical certificate can help students further their education and their careers.
-The number of credits students can transfer to a four-year school and their transfer status may also be impacted.